Unfnyst/Bookmarklets/README.md

 <h1>Welcome!</h1>
 Hello!
-This is Unfnyst's collection of super- awesome bookmarklets! its still a work in progress, but... but what? i dont know.
+This is Unfnyst's collection of super-awesome bookmarklets! its still a work in progress, but... but what? i dont know.
+I sometimes use ChatGPT and a bit of my own code to make bookmarklets so.. yeah lol

 <h1>What is a Bookmarklet?</h1>